-It delivers a huge dose of theobromine, the stimulant found in chocolate, along with both caffeine and theophylline.
+It delivers a huge dose of theobromine, the stimulant found in chocolate, and caffeine and theophylline.
 All three of these stimulants are part of a category of stimulants called Xanthines, and each stimulates in unique ways.

-The caffeine content varies depending on preparation method used, but is typically 50-70% of the amount of caffeine found in the same serving size of brewed coffee.
+The caffeine content varies depending on the preparation but is typically 50-70% of the amount of caffeine found in the same serving size of brewed coffee.

-In my experience, Yerba Mate provides a mellow stimulating effect that is longer lasting with no jittery-ness as often happens with coffee consumption.
+In my experience, Yerba Mate provides a mellow stimulating effect that is long-lasting with no jitteriness as often happens with coffee consumption.
 Drinking Yerba Mate in the late afternoon doesn’t interfere with my sleep patterns, unlike coffee.

 4.)
 Improves Physical Endurance

 Yerba Mate is observed to enhance physical endurance.
-This is a result of the its ability help the body metabolize fatty acids and carbohydrates more efficiently.
-I cannot personally attest to any improvement in my own physical endurance, though I am able to run well after downing an entire french press of the stuff.
-If I tried running after drinking a big cup of coffee I’d be jittery, dehydrated and in search of a toilet half-way through a run!
+This is a result of its ability to help the body metabolize fatty acids and carbohydrates more efficiently.
+I cannot personally attest to any improvement in my own physical endurance, though I can run well after downing an entire french press of the stuff.
+If I tried running after drinking a big cup of coffee I’d be jittery, dehydrated and in search of a toilet halfway through a run!